Introducing Supportive - Profiles in your Gmail Learn more

 Use case: account research

-A rep has a meeting tomorrow and wants context that is useful, not decorative.
+A rep has a meeting tomorrow and wants context that is useful.

 The Crunchbase chain is: